GimPhoto for Linux

-add info for installing DEB package using 64 bits system.
+add Linux DEB package for 64 bit system.

 (don't run it from /usr/local/gimphoto/bin/gimphoto)